apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Luca' writer accuses Alexander Payne's 'The Holdovers' of plagiarism**
+**South Carolina women's basketball remains unbeaten after miracle buzzer beater**

-You can read more about it [here](https://ew.com/the-holdovers-accused-of-plagiarism-by-luca-writer-8606869).
+You can read more about it [here](https://www.ncaa.com/news/basketball-women/article/2024-03-09/south-carolina-womens-basketball-remains-unbeaten-after-miracle-buzzer-beater).

 ## Requirements
 - Python 3.8